1966bc/Calendarium/README.md

 self.start_date.get_calendarium(f,)

-Set today date:
+##Hoe set today date:

 self.start_date.set_today()

-Check if a date is right formated do something like:
+##How check if a date is right formated do something like:

 before you must import this:
 from tkinter import messagebox